-A sad reality that teams Aries and Taurus have had to come to terms with is that we’ll be spending our birthday in quarantine.
+A sad reality we’ve had to come to terms with is that we’ll be spending our birthdays in quarantine.
 I’ll be the first to say that all things considered, giving up a birthday celebration is a minor inconvenience.
 But one can’t help but think about what could’ve been.

 Like pretty much everyone else, 2020 was supposed to be my year.
 I worked hard and achieved a lot since my last birthday and was planning on rewarding myself with a two-week getaway to Rome, or something just as nice.
 The Coronavirus had different plans in store for us apparently.

 Instead, I’m modestly enjoying a nostalgic favorite: Betty Crocker’s boxed yellow cake with milk chocolate frosting.
 It’s far from gourmet and, as a baking enthusiast, I typically make my own sweets from scratch if I’m not getting a special order from a bakery.
-But honestly, I wasn’t up for spending hours in the kitchen.
-Plus, my sister has all of my good pans.
+But I was feeling nostalgic and satisfied my basic inner child.

 I did some thorough research to see how others were spending their lockdown birthdays and was pleasantly surprised at the number of unique ideas others were coming up with.
-It is #TeamAries after all; we’ve always been awesome.
 While our options might be limited because the outdoors and social gatherings are mostly off-limits, we can enjoy the little things and make the most of what we have.

 All this to say that a fun birthday in quarantine is certainly possible.
 Here are a few ideas to help you make the most of your special day.